erri120/lotus/README.md

 #### Melee

 Melee combat is fucking boring in Vanilla.
 You can describe melee combat as bashing the attack button and stat checking which would be fine if Skyrim is a typical stat based RPG but it's not.
 There are a lot of different visions for what melee combat should be in Skyrim, how it should feel and how it should play out.
+The author of AGO, DServant, released CGO or [Combat Gameplay Overhaul](https://www.nexusmods.com/skyrimspecialedition/mods/33767) recently which adds a lot of different features.
+I choose to not use CGO since it has poor compatibility and a combination of various different mods can achieve a similar and even better flow of melee combat.

 The start makes [Ultimate Combat](https://www.nexusmods.com/skyrimspecialedition/mods/17196) and [Sekiro Combat](https://www.nexusmods.com/skyrimspecialedition/mods/31915) for their timed block, deflection and effects.
 Do note that the dodging feature from Ultimate Combat is disabled in favor of The Ultimate Dodge Mod which got [new animations](https://www.nexusmods.com/skyrimspecialedition/mods/33049).
 [VioLens](https://www.nexusmods.com/skyrimspecialedition/mods/668) is used mainly for the Player Killmove Immunity.